 Naming the victims

-Rebekah Heath, a 33-year-old librarian from Connecticut, , became obsessed with the Bear Brook Murders in the late 2000’s.
+Rebekah Heath was a 33-year-old librarian from Connecticut.
+In the late 2000s, she became obsessed with the Bear Brook Murders.
 She felt the victims deserved to be identified.

-Rebekah spent her free time navigating missing persons and genealogy sites, looking for people who fit the description of the Bear Brook victims.
+So Rebekah spent her free time navigating missing persons and genealogy sites.
+She looked for missing females who fit the description of the Bear Brook victims.

-Every time she found a match, Rebekah investigated their whereabouts.
-If she could not find current information, she contacted their family members to learn more about the missing person.
+Every time she found a match, Rebekah investigated to see if they had already reappeared.
+If she could not find their current whereabouts, she contacted their family members.
+She wanted to learn more about those missing persons.

-In 2017 she came across a post from 1999.
-On a genealogy site someone was looking for their half-sister, Sarah McWaters, and for Sarah’s mother, Marlyse Honeychurch.
+In 2017 she came across a post written on a genealogy site almost 20 years before, in 1999.
+Someone had been looking for their half-sister, Sarah McWaters.
+They were also looking for Sarah’s mother, Marlyse Honeychurch.

-Rebekah investigated and realized Marlyse and her two daughters disappeared in the 70’s.
-And their ages matched the ages of the victims.
-But for one reason or another she abandoned that lead.
+Rebekah investigated and realized Marlyse and her two daughters disappeared in the ’70s.
+The ages of the trio matched the ages of the victims.
+Yet, for one reason or another, Rebekah abandoned that lead.

-A year later Rebekah was listening to a podcast on the Bear Brook murders, and Marlyse came to mind.
+A year later, while Rebekah was listening to a podcast on the Bear Brook murders, Marlyse came to mind.

-So the librarian contacted Sarah McWater’s half-sibling, the one who had posted on the genealogy site.
+So now, the librarian followed the lead.
+She contacted Sarah McWater’s half-sibling, the one who had posted on the genealogy site in 1999.
 And she found out Marlyse was last seen in 1978 at her mother’s house in California, during Thanksgiving.
 Marlyse had attended the celebration with her two daughters and her new boyfriend.
 The boyfriend’s name was Rasmussen.